asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 When developers work alone it is easy for them to get distracted.
 Whether it's surfing the web, investigating a different issue, or getting caught up in a conversation.
 All of these situations require the developer to get back into flow to continue making progress on their problem.

-When pair programming there is a positive pressure not to get distracted and stay focused.
+When developers pair there is a positive pressure not to get distracted.
 Developers who pair program tend to stay in flow longer than those who don't.[^2]

 ## Results in Higher Quality Code

 As a result of these benefits I've found the quality of code on teams who pair significantly higher than on teams who do not.

-## What about Mobbing?
+## What about Mob Programming?

 You may have heard of [mob programming](https://en.wikipedia.org/wiki/Mob_programming) and wonder how it compares to pair programming.
 Mob programming is built on a lot of the principles of XP and pair programming.
 It is another fantastic collaborative practice for teams.
 The benefits I describe in this article can be achieved with mob programming as well.